 Deviation Investigation

 Effective deviation management requires thorough investigation to identify root causes and prevent recurrence.
-InnoQualis EQMS provides AI-powered root cause analysis tools and a comprehensive timeline view to support your investigation process.
+This page covers how to generate AI root cause analysis and review the deviation timeline.

-Section titled “Selecting an Analysis Type”Before generating, choose one of two methodologies:
+Section titled “Select an analysis type”Before generating, choose one of two methodologies:

 | Method | Best For |